 If Jones is the player he was midway through the season or in the first two NEC Tournament games, then RMU is going to have a chance.
 Of course, he's going to have to be great on the defensive side of the ball, but it's his offense that I think will be needed the most against the Red Storm's defense.
 He looks the part of a player who could play at the next level; he'll have a great chance to prove that on Tuesday.

 It's hard to pick against a home team who resembles a better version of one of the teams that gave the Colonials the most problems.
 I didn't even talk about junior guard D'Angelo Harrison, who was named First-Team All-Big East, and leads the team in scoring at 17.7 points per game.

-The Red Storm have only lost three times since February, and those were all to NCAA Tournament teams (Villanova, Xavier, and Providence).
+St. John's has only lost three times since February, and those were all to NCAA Tournament teams (Villanova, Xavier, and Providence).
 They also played Syracuse in mid-December, so they'll have some idea of how to play against the 2-3 zone.

 The Colonials will need to have another start like they didn't against UK in order to win.
 Only this time they’ll need to do it on the road in a hostile environment.